Quantization goes Polynomial: Quantization of a Polynomial Process

 \section{Quantization of a Polynomial Process}

 We will now discuss how to deal with polynomial processes.
-In particular, we consider the SVJ model.
-Our approach is general and flexible enough to be applied to any polynomial process.
+In particular, we consider the SVJ model, even if our approach is general and flexible enough to be applied to any polynomial process.
+We only consider the SVJ model since it is a good representative for the class of diffusive polynomial processes.
 As a first approach, in this section, we exploit the polynomial property and we focus on the quantization of the log price process $X$ at a fixed date.
 Then, in Section \ref{sec:secondQ}, in order to deal with path-dependent options, we forget about the polynomial nature of $(V,X)$ and we extend the general framework in \cite{CalFioGra2} to discretize the bidimensional process $(V,X)$ at a whole set of dates via RMQ.